ota-meshi/eslint-plugin-yml/docs/rules/spaced-comment.md

 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

+pageClass: "rule-details"
+sidebarDepth: 0
+title: "yml/spaced-comment"
+description: "enforce consistent spacing after the `# yml/spaced-comment

+> enforce consistent spacing after the `#` in a comment

+- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 # yml/spaced-comment

 > enforce consistent spacing after the `#` in a comment